by Tessa Hall, Alan Manning & Madeleine Sumption

 6. Future net migration scenarios

-Decline in student numbers: Government restrictions on the ability of international students to bring dependants, which come into effect in January 2024, could cause a fall in student immigration.
+Decline in student numbers: Government restrictions on the ability of international students to bring dependants, which came into effect in January 2024, could cause a fall in student immigration.
 This stems from the mechanical effect on student dependants as well as a potential fall in student numbers themselves, as studying in the UK becomes less appealing.
-For example, a scenario with a fall in long-term immigration of people on student visas (including dependants) of 100,000—a 27% decrease—with no change in the return rate, reduces the long-term projection for net migration by 18,000.
+We have assumed a 15% fall in student main applicants, although the actual decline could be larger than this.
+A further fall in long-term immigration of people on student visas (including dependants) of 50,000 with no change in the return rate would reduce the long-term steady-state projection for net migration by 13,000.

 7. Conclusion

 The model presented in this report suggests that the largest category affecting the projected level of net migration in the coming years is the work route.
-In our central scenario, work-related migration (including dependants) accounts for 48% of net migration in the long term.
+In our central scenario, work-related migration (including dependants) accounts for 40% of net migration in the long term.
 Work migration has increased sharply, largely driven by the health and care sector (including the opening of the care worker route).
+We assume that future work migration will fall, and our net migration estimates are highly dependent on the extent of this fall.

 Before Brexit, projections suggested that migration levels would fall due to the post-Brexit policy regime’s restrictions on EU migration.
 While the future outlook is necessarily uncertain, our model suggests that the current post-Brexit immigration system will not necessarily lead to lower net migration than the figures of roughly 250,000 to 350,000 seen in the mid-2010s.
-The largest single reason for this is that non-EU work migration has increased.
-For example, non-EU long-term work migration increased from 99,000 to 235,000 between 2018 and 2022, according to the ONS estimates.
-This increase of 136,000 per year, if sustained indefinitely with a stay rate of 57%, would imply an additional 78,000 of net migration per year in the long term.
-Similarly, non-EU long-term study migration increased by 240,000 over the same period.
-With a projected stay rate of 18%, this implies an extra 43,000 in annual net migration in the long term, compared to 2019 levels.
+The main reason for this is the increases in non-EU work and study migration.

-Finally, many factors could throw off the projections presented here off course.
+Finally, many factors could throw off the projections presented here, of course.
 For example, the model is based on the assumption that past patterns of behaviour will be a reasonable guide to the future.
 However, if stay rates—particularly of students or workers—change significantly beyond what we already assume will result from the changing nationality profile, this would affect overall net migration.
-The timing and scale of student emigration is particularly uncertain currently because of changes in the composition of student migration to the UK.
 Perhaps most importantly, the number of people arriving in the country is very difficult to forecast.
-This is why for the most part we do not attempt to do so, but simply examine what would happen if 2022 immigration levels were sustained (with some small exceptions including humanitarian migration and EUSS net migration).
-This uncertainty about emigration underlines why it is difficult for the government to commit to delivering a specific level of net migration, even though it controls the visa system.
+This uncertainty underlines why it is difficult for the government to commit to delivering a specific level of net migration, even though it controls the visa system.

 Acknowledgements